ahnafcy2069-ux/valentines_blossoming_flower/README.md

 You can personalize this project in the following ways:

 ### 1️⃣ Change the Background Image
-Replace `image.jpeg.png` with your desired background image, ensuring the filename remains `image.jpeg.png`.
+Replace `image.jpeg` with your desired background image, ensuring the filename remains `image.jpeg`.

 ### 2️⃣ Modify the Text and Messages
 - Edit the main message inside **index.html** in the following section: